gitmaestro/mrskat/README.md

 mrscat
 ======

-Repository for my personal website
+Repository for my personal website/blog mrskat.com

 I'm getting into jekyll and trying to make my own template from scratch (default theme).
 When everything is done and I'm satisfied with it, it will go online.